The Helm Plugins Guide

 $XDG_DATA_HOME/helm/plugins/ |- keybase/ | |- plugin.yaml |- keybase.sh

 keybase plugin is contained inside of a directory

 The core of a plugin is a simple YAML file named

 YAML for a plugin that adds support for Keybase operations:

 name: "last" version: "0.1.0" usage: "get the last release name" description: "get the last release name"" ignoreFlags: false command: "$HELM_BIN --host $TILLER_HOST list --short --max 1 --date -r" platformCommand: - os: linux arch: i386 command: "$HELM_BIN list --short --max 1 --date -r" - os: linux arch: amd64 command: "$HELM_BIN list --short --max 1 --date -r" - os: windows arch: amd64 command: "$HELM_BIN list --short --max 1 --date -r"

 name is the name of the plugin.
-When Helm executes it plugin, this is the
+When Helm executes this plugin, this is

 helm NAME will invoke this plugin).